How I became a professional product photographer?

 Your photos of food are just as important as the photos you snapped of exclusive designer watches.

 Showcase the way you work with light.
 That always impresses potential clients.
-As you will know by now, it is very much the light which makes a product “pop.”
+As you will know by now, it is very much the light that makes a product “pop.”

 You are not going to become a product photographer without a portfolio.